leroy-merlin-br/garden/docs/form.md

 ## Atoms

-As Garden is using atomic design to build your components, in this page you'll see all available atoms to create your form molecule.
+As Garden use atomic design to build your components, in this page you'll see all available atoms to create your form molecule.

-Each form atom has your own style, you're able to use them by them selves, but we advise to always use with `<fieldset>` to work as a molecule.
+Each form atom has it's own style and you're able to use them individually, but we advise to always use with `.fieldset` molecule.

 ### Input

 <div class="example">
   <input type="text" class="input" />